Updated on

 How Web Analytics Works in Web3

-• Lack of user identifiers (no emails/logins)
+• The lack of user identifiers (no site-specific emails/logins) makes identity resolution challenging

 Data Type